+- Was this place wetter in the past?

-- How did the people who lived here grow their food? - Where did their water come from?
+- How did the people who lived here grow their food?

+- Where did their water come from?

-- Look carefully at Source 4 showing the ruins of part of one of the world's oldest cities. - a What looks out of place in this image? - b Generate an open-ended question that may help you investigate why this feature appears in this place. - c Generate another open-ended question about the people who once lived in this place. - 2 Can you think of some more questions to ask about the city of Uruk, based on Source 4?
+- 1 Look carefully at Source 5 showing the ruins of part of one of the world's oldest cities. - a What looks out of place in this image? - b Generate an open-ended question that may help you investigate why this feature appears in this

-Source 4 Excavations in Iraq have revealed the ruins of the ancient city of Uruk.
+Source 5 Excavations in Iraq have revealed the ruins of the ancient city of Uruk.